 7. Flow and Level

 The device that is used to detect smoke is called Smoke Sensor.
-They have a light source attached to it.
-When smoke occurs, the sensor makes the light to reach light sensor which makes the alarm to work.
-Smoke sensors are used in buildings, ships, airplanes, etc.
+They have a light source attached to them.
+When smoke occurs, the sensor makes the light reach the light sensor, making the alarm work.
+They are used in buildings, ships, airplanes, etc.

 Accelerometers are used to measure the acceleration of a particular device or a vehicle.
-Proper acceleration of the body depends on the motion or rest of the body whereas coordinate acceleration depends on the coordinate system of the body.
+Proper acceleration of the body depends on the motion or rest of the body, whereas coordinate acceleration depends on the body’s coordinate system.
 This is an inertial sensor and is used in vehicles, android devices, etc.

 The device that measures the infrared light emitted by objects within its view is called an infrared sensor.
 IR sensors either emit or detect infrared lights.
 Active and passive infrared sensors measure IR lights based on the warmth or the material.
 PIR detects heat from the environment.

-Humidity sensor is otherwise called a hygrometer.
-These sensors are used to measure the moist or air temperature present in the atmosphere.
+A humidity sensor is otherwise called a hygrometer.
+These are used to measure the moist or air temperature present in the atmosphere.
 The information from the sensor is used for measuring humidity to comfort people or in vehicles.

 This device is used to measure the tilt or rotation of the reference plane in different axes.
 This is used to measure the inclination or rotation of the surface.
 This can be used in vehicles as a safety alarm when an accident occurs.

 - Sensors get information from the environment and transfer it to the computer.
 The system transfers the input to the needed output and displays it to the user.